-9.43.
-The software implementation should:

-- a.
-Should be correct and complete with respect to the software requirements and complete with respect to design, well structured, readable, verifiable, traceable, maintainable and documented appropriately. - b.
-Should be established using a predetermined combination of techniques commensurate with the importance to safety of the system, covering languages, software tools, coding practices, analysis, review and testing. - c.
-Should demonstrably address all software requirements and the software design. - d.
-Should be simple and readily understandable, with readability and maintainability taking precedence over ease of programming. - e.
-Should include readable forms of the source code and executable code, the results of unit interface tests and module interface tests, and sufficient contextual information to verify the correctness of the code with respect to its specification.

 9.44.
-All code should be adequately documented.

-9.45.
-For safety systems, the availability of documentation for all parts of the code (including runtime support code and fault supervision functions) will enable the testing guidance of this Safety Guide to be met.

-9.46.
-Coding rules should be prescribed before coding commences and adherence to the rules should be verified.

-9.47.
-Data structures and naming conventions should be consistently applied.

-9.48.
-The software implementation should be subject to:
+The software implementation:

-- a.
-Defined procedures for change control (including impact analysis); - b.
-Configuration management; - c.
-Ensuring appropriate test coverage for the results of all changes.

-9.49.
+- Should be correct and complete with respect to the software requirements and complete with respect to design, well structured, readable, verifiable, traceable, maintainable and documented appropriately; - Should be established using a predetermined combination of techniques commensurate with the importance to safety of the system, covering languages, software tools, coding practices, analysis, review and testing; - Should demonstrably address all software requirements and the software design; - Should be simple and readily understandable, with readability and maintainability taking precedence over ease of programming; - Should include readable forms of the source code and executable code, the results of unit interface tests and module interface tests, and sufficient contextual information to verify the correctness of the code with respect to its specification. - 9.45.
+All code should be adequately documented. - 9.46.
+For safety systems, the availability of documentation for all parts of the code (including runtime support code and fault supervision functions) will enable the testing guidance of this Safety Guide to be met. - 9.47.
+Coding rules should be prescribed before coding commences and adherence to the rules should be verified. - 9.48.
+Data structures and naming conventions should be consistently applied. - 9.49.
+The software implementation should be subject to: - Defined procedures for change control (including impact analysis); - Configuration management: - Ensuring appropriate test coverage for the results of all changes. - 9.50.
 The programming language (or language subset) used should be adequate in terms of expressive power, avoidance of insecurities, level of abstraction, support for modularization and information hiding, compilation and runtime checking, and error handling.

-9.50.
-The programming language used for safety systems should support simple implementation.

-9.51.
-The choice of programming languages and functional definition methods (such as logic diagrams or graphical representations) used should be based on a systematic assessment of the requirements on functionality and integrity for the processes involved.

-9.52.
-For safety systems, the choice of programming language should be justified and documented.

-9.53.
-For safety systems, the language syntax and semantics should be complete, available and rigorously defined.
+- 9.51.
+The programming language used for safety systems should support simple implementation. - 9.52.
+The choice of programming languages and functional definition methods used (such as logic diagrams or graphical representations) should be based on a systematic assessment of the requirements on functionality and integrity for the processes involved. - 9.53.
+For safety systems, the choice of programming language should be justified and documented. - 9.54.
+For safety systems, the language syntax and semantics should be complete, available and rigorously defined. - 9.55.

-9.54.
 Software functions are programming elements that perform a specific task.
-They might be intrinsic to the programming language, contained in libraries or otherwise pre-developed.

-9.55.
-Software functions should be used with the aim of maximizing simplicity and should be identified, have well defined interfaces and always be called in accordance with the relevant restrictions on their use.

-9.56.
-If an operating system is used, it should be or have been thoroughly and satisfactorily tested and its suitability for the target application should be justified.

-9.57.
-For safety systems, any operating system software should comply with the full recommendations of this Safety Guide.
+They might be intrinsic to the programming language, contained in libraries or otherwise predeveloped. - 9.56.
+Software functions should be used with the aim of maximizing simplicity and should be identified, have well defined interfaces and always be called in accordance with the relevant restrictions on their use. - 9.57.
+If an operating system is used, it should be or have been thoroughly and satisfactorily tested and its suitability for the target application should be justified. - 9.58.
+For safety systems, any operating system software should comply with the full recommendations of this Safety Guide. - 9.59.

-9.58.
 A suitable set of software tools for implementation should be selected with the aim of minimizing error.
-See paras 7.148 to 7.164 for relevant recommendations.

-9.59.
-The recommendations in this section apply to all possible combinations of the use of code generation and classical software development.
+See paras 7.148-7.164 for relevant recommendations. - 9.60.
+The recommendations in this section apply to all possible combinations of the use of code generation and classical software development. - 9.61.

-9.60.
 Software diversity (i.e. the use of independent development teams and/or different methods, languages, timing, order of functions or algorithms) may be considered as a means of reducing the likelihood and effect of common cause failures in software.
 However, software diversity can introduce design constraints that could themselves lead to new failures.